Cost of Living in Ohio [2025]

 Ohio has rental properties in all forms, from luxury high-rise apartments in the city to single-family homes in rural areas.
 There’s something to fit every renter’s taste in Ohio.
 While Ohio’s rent prices are relatively affordable, you can still save considerably by renting with a roommate.

-How Much Is Housing in Ohio?
+How Much Does a House Cost in Ohio?

 If you're not renting, then the good news is that houses are also generally more affordable in Ohio than many parts of the country.
 For the state as a whole, the current median home value is $183,300.
 Columbus has the highest home value for a major city in Ohio at $212,500.